Surgical Tech Training: What to Expect on the Road to the OR

 - Surgical Procedures I, II, III (surgery-specific)

-In Rasmussen College’s surgery-specific labs, students begin by learning individual skills, like:
+In Rasmussen University’s surgery-specific labs, students begin by learning individual skills, like:

 - Opening and prepping supplies including specialized tools